German Studies

 Certificate of Advanced Language Study

 The Department of Germanic Languages and Literatures offers a Certificate of Advanced Language Study in German.
-A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
+A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process.
 The Certificate of Advanced Language Study, once certified, is listed on the student transcript.

 Requirements